Reezonate/EasyOffset/README.md

 Mode for final tweaks that allows independent control over all config values with extreme precision

 - Select `Precise` in the `Adjustment Mode` list
-- Click on slider and hold the trigger to change its value (The longer you it, the faster the value changes)
+- Click on slider and hold the trigger to change its value (The longer you hold it, the faster the value changes)
 - Use the opposite hand to see the changes in real time, otherwise the changes will only be applied when the trigger is released
 - Use increment/decrement buttons for the tiny adjustments